Performance Management Systems through Employee Alignment

 - increases the accuracy of the performance review data

 My Process for Designing a Performance Management System

 - Planning — I will help you define organizational goals, what needs to be done, and suggest the approach that should be taken

-- Action — next, I’ll assist in developing the performance management tools and leadership training that need to be implemented to accomplish the plan
+- Action — Next, I’ll assist in developing the performance management tools and the leadership and employee training that needs to be implemented to accomplish the plan

 - Monitoring — I’ll coach your managers and leaders to track the actions necessary to improve organizational effectiveness